Ian-Marcel/FlatSync/README.md

   - By default, if an aplication is set to be (un)installed, `flatsync` will list the list of applications to be operated and prompt the user to confirm the operation.
 With `--auto`, `flatsync` will no longer prompt the user for confirmation, (un)installing apps automatically, which is very useful for scheduled syncs.

 - [ ] Addition of the `--quiet` flag
-	- By default `flatsync` is very verbose with which task is being run within the program at the time, even when running in the background(ex.: scheduled sync), for now, if you wish to omit any output from `flatsync`, add `&>/dev/null` at the end of the command.
+	- By default `flatsync` is quite verbose with which task is being run within the program at the time, even when running in the background(ex.: scheduled sync), for now, if you wish to omit any output from `flatsync`, add `&>/dev/null` at the end of the command.
 Here's an example:

 		```sh
 		flatsync --auto &>/dev/null